JrVerbiest/Gait-Stride-Length-Estimation-Embedded-Machine-Learning/README.md

 ## Gait Stride Length Estimation

-Spatiotemporal gait parameters, e.g., gait stride length, are measurements from gait analysis.
+Spatiotemporal gait parameters, e.g., gait stride length, are measurements classicaly derived from instrumented gait analysis.
 Today, different solutions are available for gait assessment outside the laboratory, specifically for spatiotemporal gait parameters.
-Such solutions are wearable devices that comprise an inertial measurement unit, IMU and a microcontroller, MCU.
+Such solutions are wearable devices that comprise an inertial measurement unit (IMU) and a microcontroller (MCU).
 However, these existing wearable devices are resource constrained.
 They contain a processing unit with limited processing and memory capabilities, which limit the use of machine learning to estimate spatiotemporal gait parameters directly on the device.
-The solution is embedded machine learning or tiny machine learning (tinyML™).
+The solution is embedded machine learning.

 ## Datasets